 And this takes us neatly to the challenge of creating realistic embankments.

 To have credible embankments on a layout the model landscape needs to be lower than other areas through which the track runs — creating the need for the embankment.

 On the typical baseboard this creates a problem because the boards, by design, are all flat.

 Firstly, cut into the baseboard to create lower terrain on which the embanked track can rise up.

 Frankly, this is a lot of work.
-It can be done — if you have deep enough baseboard —but it’s still hard work to chisel and carve out sections of the surface.
+It can be done — if you have deep enough baseboard — but it’s still hard work to chisel and carve out sections of the surface.

-(It also has the advantage that channels for rivers and streams can be easily made).
+(This technique also has the advantage that channels for rivers and streams can be easily made).

 Extra: There is another approach which is really beyond the scope of this article.
 Namely, building roadbed and landscape between joists.
-This doesn’t have a flat surface, instead strips of plywood (or similar) held by supports from the sides or below, form a ‘floating’ track bed.
+This doesn’t have a flat surface, instead, strips of plywood (or similar) held by supports from the sides or below, form a ‘floating’ track bed.
 Between these hang a matrix of cardboard strips on which further material is added to make the ground surface.

 How To Make Embankments

 As said above, I lay sheets of polystyrene on my baseboard, lay the track on this and then cut into this either side of the track when I want the surrounding landscape to be lower.